trosage/circle/README.md

 # Circle
 A modular CSS framework for miscellaneous projects.

-Documentation can be found in the docs/index.html.
+Documentation can be found [here](http://treehouse.github.io/circle/docs).